edumats/flexible-price-tracker/README.md

 1. Right click on the highlighted element in Devtools
 1. Select Copy > XPath

 ### File contents

 #### project.py

-Contains:
+Contains the following functions:

-Functions:
+**main**: Calls the other functions for a single scrapping task

-extract_time: Used for the scheduling feature, validates schedule input
+**extract_time**: Used for the scheduling feature, validates schedule input

-scrap_page: Given an url, XPath and driver, returns the target element's contents
+**scrap_page**: Given an url, XPath and driver, returns the target element's contents

-convert_string_to_float: Given a price like string, considers locale for correctly converting to float
+**convert_string_to_float**: Given a price like string, considers locale for correctly converting to float

-create_message: Given a price and a target price, generates appropriate message for user
+**create_message**: Given a price and a target price, generates appropriate message for user

 #### test_project.py